vectorgrp/XCPlite/README.md

 ### Measurement data acquisition event:

-A measurement event is trigger for measurement data acquisition somewhere in the code.
+A measurement event is a trigger for measurement data acquisition somewhere in the code.
 Multiples measurement objects such as channel1, even complexer objects like structs and instances can be associated to the event.
 This is done during runtime in the GUI of the measurement and calibration tool.
 An event will be precicly timestamped with ns resolution, timestamps may obtained from PTP synchronized clocks and the data attached to it, is garantueed to be consistent.
 The blocking duration of the XcpEvent function is as low as possible:

 ```
   channel1 += 0.6;